Common.Elements.Image.Internal

 FIT EUROPE

 The current Chairperson of FIT Europe, the Regional Centre of the International Federation of Translators in Europe, for the 2024-2027 mandate.
-Chairperson in the previous mandate (2021-2024) and prior to that served on the Board of the Regional Centre in the 2017-2021 mandate.
 A member of the European Commission’s Language Industry Expert Group which provides insights and advice to the Commission on translation/language industry matters.
-In his role as Chairperson of FIT Europe his interests are, among others, increasing visibility for the translation and interpreting profession, gathering concrete data on the state of the European translation market, collective bargaining and fair pay/fair work for people in the profession, as well as how the requirements in important European legislation like the GDPR impact members of the profession.
+His interests are, among others, increasing visibility for the translation and interpreting profession, gathering concrete data on the state of the European translation market, collective bargaining and fair pay/fair work for people in the profession, as well as how the requirements in important European legislation like the GDPR impact members of the profession.
 He has published extensively on legal translation issues and is currently involved in a major project to translate Greece’s legal codes into English to make Greek law more accessible to a wider audience.

 ILS UW